 Local Siouan Project Field School

 The Field School is open to undergraduate students and anyone with a college degree.
 Participants must enroll in Anthropology 451 for 6 credit hours.
 This course fulfills the Experiential Education, Historical Analysis, and World Before 1750 general education requirements and the Archaeology Major requirements for a field school.
-There are no formal prerequisites, but potential students must fill out a Field School Application Form by MARCH 15.
+There are no formal prerequisites, but potential students must fill out a Field School Application Form by MARCH 10.
 Enrollment will be limited to about 12 students.
 Applicants will be informed as to whether they have been accepted into the course by April 1.
-The course will be taught by Dr. Heather Lapham and Dr. Mary Beth Fitts, with additional instruction from graduate assistants.
+The course will be taught by Dr. Lapham and Dr. Fitts, with additional instruction from graduate assistants.

 Tuition for undergraduates is estimated (based on last year’s amounts) as follows: about $1758 for North Carolina residents ($293 per credit hour), and $5760 for out-of-state residents ($960 per credit hour).
 These estimates may change by the time of registration.
-Students will need to arrange their own local housing and food.
+Students will need to arrange their own local housing and meals.

 Schedule, Transportation, and Equipment